ronaldbosma/blog/content/blog/where-to-position-specflow-in-the-test-pyramid/index.md

 Service tests skip the UI and talk directly to the underlying services.
 They interact with a REST API or send messages to an Azure Service Bus, for example.

-The scope of these tests can cover a single service or a combination of multiple services.
+The scope of these tests can cover a single service or a combination of multiple services as shown in the following diagram.

 ![Service Test Scope](../../../../../images/where-to-position-specflow-in-the-test-pyramid/service-tests-scope.png)